 The Chapter 7 bankruptcy process consists of filing a bankruptcy petition and other court required documentation, appointment of a trustee to oversee the case, a meeting with the creditors, determination of exempt and nonexempt assets, liquidation of the nonexempt assets, disbursement of the proceeds to the creditors and, finally, discharge of debt.

 Although the process of the Chapter 7 bankruptcy is fairly straightforward, it’s relief is limited by certain income restrictions.
 To be eligible for Chapter 7 bankruptcy, your current monthly income has to be less than the state’s median income for the household of your size.
 Alternatively, if your income exceeds the state median you may still qualify for Chapter 7 by passing the Chapter 7 bankruptcy “means test”.
 The “means test” determines your “monthly disposable income” by deducting specific monthly expenses from your current monthly income.
 Subsequently, you can earn significant monthly income and still qualify for Chapter 7 bankruptcy if you have a lot of expenses such as high mortgage payments.
-An experienced bankruptcy attorney can help you figure out whether your individual situation qualifies for Chapter 7 bankruptcy.
+An experienced Indiana bankruptcy lawyer can help you figure out whether your individual situation qualifies for Chapter 7 bankruptcy.

 Chapter 7 bankruptcies allow people to wipe out virtually all of the debt without losing all of their property.
 Thus, in a Chapter 7 bankruptcy you will most likely keep your exempt property, which includes your house, your car, your income and other necessary items.
 However, the nonexempt property such as vacation home, boats, or motorcycles will be sold to repay the creditors.
-It is important to note that an experienced bankruptcy attorney may be able to take certain limited steps to protect some non‑exempt assets and convert them to exempt assets, but it has to be done before the filing of the bankruptcy petition.
+It is important to note that an experienced Indiana bankruptcy lawyer may be able to take certain limited steps to protect some non‑exempt assets and convert them to exempt assets, but it has to be done before the filing of the bankruptcy petition.
 After the funds are disbursed to the creditors, the matter is generally considered settled.

 Lastly, once you file for bankruptcy, the law requires that all collection, foreclosure and repossession activity stop immediately.
 Subsequently, you will stop receiving harassing phone calls and letters from bill collectors and you will finally be able to relax again.

 Surely, the process of bankruptcy may seem scary and overwhelming, but it becomes a lot easier when you have an experienced Chapter 7 bankruptcy professional by your side.
-The attorneys at Wischmeyer Law Office are highly qualified to handle all aspects of your Chapter 7 bankruptcy case, answer any questions and expertly guide you through the bankruptcy process and toward better financial future for you and your family.
+The Indiana bankruptcy attorneys at Wischmeyer Law Office are highly qualified to handle all aspects of your Chapter 7 bankruptcy case, answer any questions and expertly guide you through the bankruptcy process and toward better financial future for you and your family.